Seed Planting Techniques and Tips Newsletter

 Buffalograss is the toughest and most drought-tolerant of all turf grasses.
 Critics say not to use buffalograss because Bermudagrass will invade and take it over.
 That's probably true if synthetic fertilizers and over-watering is the program.
 The key to establishment from seed is raking the seed into the soil and watering several times a day until small seedlings have begun to grow.
 The organic program also helps greatly.
 It's a great time to plant now.
 This grass will save you a lot of money.
 Once established, it can survive with almost no water.

-Products for pest control, lawn and garden care are available in the Dirt Doctor's Corner of your favorite garden center.
 Please forward this newsletter to everyone in your address book and all your friends on Facebook and Twitter to help me spread the word on organics.

 If you have questions on this newsletter or any other topic, tune in this Sunday from 8am - 11am CST to the Dirt Doctor Radio Show.
 Listen on the internet or click here to find a station in your area.